 The hair is lost mostly in the shape of J or L (walking stick).

-What Are the Reasons For Hair Loss in the Donor Area?
+What Are the Reasons For Shock Loss on the Donor Area?

 In short, the answer is no. Some of the extracted hair can undergo telogen or catagen phases, this is why it may not regrow.